NRCM news release

 Coal-fired power plants were the largest source of toxic mercury pollution before the standards went into effect in 2011.
 Since then, power plants have reduced their mercury emissions by nearly 82% nationwide, according to the Center for American Progress.
 The power industry has already invested more than $18 billion to reduce these deadly pollutants and are meeting the standards set by EPA, which helps explain why Maine’s policymakers are so concerned about this proposed rollback.

 Maine’s Congressional delegation has consistently supported the mercury pollution standards, and Maine Senator Susan Collins has been a leader on legislation to address the problem of mercury pollution, acknowledging that this is one of the most persistent and dangerous pollutants that threatens our health and environment.
 Senator Collins signed a bipartisan letter urging the EPA to drop the proposed MATS rollback, co-sponsored bipartisan legislation for mercury pollution monitoring, spoke on the Senate floor in opposition to the MATS rollback, and cited the MATS rollback as one of the reasons for opposing EPA Administrator Andrew Wheeler’s confirmation.

-The comment period for the EPA’s proposed rollback ends Wednesday, April 17 and Maine residents can comment via this link.
+The comment period for the EPA’s proposed rollback ends Wednesday, April 17, 2019.
 The resolution enacted today by the Maine Legislature will become part of the public record in opposition to the proposal.